Cosmological stealths with nonconformal couplings: Conclusions and outlook

 \section{Conclusions and outlook}

-It is interesting to know whether a stealth field can be present during the cosmological evolution described by the widely accepted $\Lambda$CDM model and which could be the observational consequences of the existence of such a field.

-The existence of cosmological stealths conformally coupled to gravity was shown in Ref.\cite{AyonBeato:2013}.
-Nevertheless, most observables of the $\Lambda$CDM model are determined by the time dependence of the scale--factor as well as by the acoustic oscillations of density perturbations around the time when radiation and matter densities were equal.
-Density perturbations imply the breaking of the FRW spacetime symmetries, particularly, of its conformal symmetry.
-Therefore, because of the nature of the gravitational stealth, the answer to the question of the possibility of observing a cosmological stealth will necessarily deal with non--conformal coupling to gravity.
+The aim of the current work was to show that the $\Lambda$CDM model admits a wider class of stealth fields than those conformally coupled to gravity already studied in Ref.~\cite{Ayon-Beato:2013bsa}.
+The motivation behind this plan is that most observables of this cosmological model are determined not only by the time dependence of the scale factor but also by the evolution of acoustic oscillations of density perturbations around the time when radiation and matter densities were nearly equal.
+The introduction of the density perturbations into the picture implies to break both the conformal flatness of the FRW universe and the conformal symmetry of the stealth action considered in \cite{Ayon-Beato:2013bsa}; the two indispensable ingredients justifying the existence of the conformal stealths.
+Hence, the answer to the question on the presence of stealths in the $\Lambda$CDM model necessarily implies dealing with nonconformal couplings to gravity.

-First of all, here we found that, as in the conformal case, inhomogeneous stealths are allowed only in de Sitter like backgrounds.
-Therefore, we do not expect the $\Lambda$CDM stealth to be inhomogeneous.
-However, in this paper we have shown that indeed there exist a solution of a homogeneous non--conformally coupled stealth field during the expansion of a FRW universe filled with radiation and matter, a process known as Big Bang.
-The corresponding expresion for the stealth as function of the conformal time is given in terms of hypergeometric functions, what makes almost impossible to find the corresponding self--interaction potential.
-It is straightforward to deduce that the analougous task for the $\Lambda$CDM model would be even more difficult.
-Nevertheless, it is also reasonable to conjecture that a homogeneous stealth for this model exists.

-One can get an idea of how the potential for the $\Lambda$CDM stealth would look like by solving the problem for each epoch of the cosmological evolution.
-During each one of these epochs the corresponding scale--factor has a given power--law dependence on the conformal time.
-Here we solved the problem for homogeneous stealths during power--law inflation, radiation and matter dominated eras, and during de Sitter expansion, which are the main epochs of the $\Lambda$CDM model.

-Our results indicate two possibilities depending on the values of the coupling $\xi$.
-First, there is a wide range of $\xi$ for which the potential looks like an inverted parabola in each one of the above mentioned epochs.
-This allows us to guess that this could be also the form of the potential of the $\Lambda$CDM stealth.
-Secondly, for $1/6<\xi<1/4$, it was found that in each of these epochs there is a homogeneous stealth with a potential having a local minimum.
-In turn, this allows for the possibility that a stealth could be present during any of the main epochs of the $\Lambda$CDM model and then decay after rolling to the minimum, perhaps giving rise to domain walls.
-Since the stealth field is gravitationally undetectable, it would be particularly interesting to study this new kind of topological defects in detail.

-As we have already mentioned, it is important now to look for observational consequences of the existence of the $\Lambda$CDM stealth.
-An interesting fact is that its fluctuations are not necessarily stealth themselves.
-Therefore, the corresponding stealth perturbations may have an observable imprint on the spectra of the cosmic microwave background radiation as well as in the statistics of the cosmological large scale structures.
-We plan to deal with this cases in the near future.